jswaff/machinelearning/README.md

         network.initialize();
 ```

-This will initialize the weights of the network to a small random value in the interval [-0.5, 0.5].
+This will initialize the weights to a small random value in the interval [-0.5, 0.5], and biases to 0.

 ### Training the network